wconrad/cute_print/README.md

 ## Ruby versions

+As of version 1.3.0, cute_print is known to work with these versions of Ruby:

+* ruby-2.5.7
+* ruby-2.4.9

-As of version 1.1.6, cute_print works with these versions of Ruby:
+As of version 1.1.6, cute_print is known to work with these versions of Ruby:

 * ruby-2.5.0
 * ruby-2.4.3
 * ruby-2.3.6
 * ruby-2.2.9

-For older versions of Ruby, use cute_print version 1.2.0, which works
-with:
+As of version 1.2.0, cute_print is known to work with these versin of
+Ruby:

 * ruby-2.1.10
 * ruby-1.9.3 (tests pass but with warnings)